 • CD-eligible services: Supportive Home Care, Hourly Respite (not daily respite, daily is agency-only), and Community Transportation.
 Other services (modifications, equipment, therapies) cannot be consumer-directed.

-• Co-resident restriction: Persons residing with the child cannot provide Supportive Home Care or Hourly Respite under CD.
-Co-residents also cannot be reimbursed for Community Transportation.
-This is the Katie Beckett-specific rule that bars most parents from CD even though parents are otherwise eligible relations.
+• Co-resident restriction: Persons residing with the child cannot provide Supportive Home Care or Hourly Respite under CD, and cannot be reimbursed for Community Transportation.
+This is what bars most parents from CD even though parents are otherwise eligible relations.
+It is not a Katie Beckett quirk: CHOICES and ECF CHOICES carry the same co-residence bar on their own core hands-on services.

 • Enrollment: Through TennCare Connect / DDA, parallel financial and medical eligibility processing.